-Typically an exempt employee falls into one of four categories.
+Typically, an exempt employee falls into one of four categories.
 Those categories are the owner, an executive, administrative, and professional.
-The term exempt means that employees that fall into one of these four categories are not subject to the wage and hour laws within the state laws or the federal Fair Labor Standards Act (FLSA), The most common application of the FLSA is the requirement to pay overtime to non-exempt employees who work more than forty hours in one week, provided they are not under any other contractual agreement.
+The term exempt means that employees that fall into one of these four categories are not subject to the wage and hour laws within the state laws or the Federal Fair Labor Standards Act (FLSA), The most common application of the FLSA involves overtime.
+They require businesses pay overtime to non-exempt (non-management) employees who work over forty hours in a week, provided they are not under any other contractual agreement.
 An example of an agreement that may require something different would be a collective bargaining agreement.

 The final example above of someone that may be considered an exempt employee would be someone designated as a professional.
 This is someone that would normally require advance skills or knowledge through a lengthy training or academic study program.
 The type of work that a professional exempt employee would perform can't be standardized to a set pattern or product.
 Examples of individuals that may be considered professional would be physicians, attorneys, CPA's, engineers, architects, scientists, and some teachers.
 This list is not all inclusive and should be reviewed by your labor law attorney.
 There are some online labor law organizations that can also be less expensive and deliver great help.

 In order to have a better understanding of this I would strongly recommend that you do some research on the Fair Labor Standards Act.
 I would simply plug that title into Google and see what you come up with.
 The problem with assuming that someone is an exempt employee and then find out later that they are not could end up costing you your entire business in fines and paying back overtime wages.
 Once you have one person that is wrongly categorized, they will investigate everyone and make a determination on them.
 Anyone found to be not an exempt employee will mean that you will have to go back and make them whole on overtime.

 Thank you and may God bless you.